 The "Rem" is the unit of dose equivalent.
 The dose equivalent is for radiation protection purposes and provides a common frame for assessing the combined effects of different kinds of radiation on the human body.
-For dose of a given type of radiation by the quality factor for that radiation and summing these products for all radiations incident at a given point in the body.
+For external radiation, the dose equivalent is obtained by multiplying the absorbed dose of a given type of radiation by the quality factor for that radiation and summing these products for all radiations incident at a given point in the body.
 The quality factor is defined in terms of the energy deposition per unit path length of the charged particles at the point of interest in the human body.